splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-apm-exporter.rst

 By default, the Splunk Distribution of OpenTelemetry Collector includes the SAPM exporter in the ``traces`` pipeline when deploying in agent or gateway modes.
 See :ref:`otel-deployment-mode` for more information.

-.. caution:: Don't remove the ``sapm`` exporter from the configuration.
-Data ingest for Splunk APM requires that the Collector in agent mode send spans through the SAPM exporter.

 Sample configurations
 ----------------------